-For nearly 50 years, Oregon Environmental Council has found collaborative, innovative and effective solutions to Oregon’s environmental challenges.
-Our work has ensured that Oregonians live healthier lives because our air, water and land are cleaner; our food is more sustainably produced; and the products, energy and transportation that make our lives possible are safer for our environment and climate.
+For nearly 50 years, our work has ensured that Oregonians live healthier lives because our air, water and land are cleaner; our food is more sustainably produced; and the products, energy and transportation that make our lives possible are safer for our environment and climate.

 Back in 1968, a group of ordinary citizens came together to form the Oregon Environmental Council.
-These were PTA and garden club members, outdoor enthusiasts, conservationists and other folks who believed they could get more done to protect the legacy of a clean and healthy Oregon by working together.
+These were PTA and garden club members, outdoor enthusiasts, conservationists and others who believed they could get more done by working together.

 - Oregon will be coal-free.
 Oregon became the first state in the nation to take legislative action to go coal-free.
 As a leading advocate for this legislation, we are proud of our role.
 By 2030, our state will no longer produce or purchase electric power made with coal.
 This landmark law ensured that dirty, coal-fired power will be replaced with clean, renewable energy–making Oregon’s electricity mix one of the cleanest in the world.